Skip to main content

 The legal battles fought over wellness programs, such as those involving Yale University and the City of Chicago, represent a societal grappling with this very principle.
 When plaintiffs argue that a financial penalty of $1,200 per year makes a program involuntary, they are articulating a legal claim with a deep neurobiological basis.

 This level of financial pressure constitutes a potent psychological stressor, sufficient to maintain elevated circulating glucocorticoids.
 Chronic hypercortisolemia has deleterious effects beyond HPG suppression, including promoting visceral adiposity, insulin resistance, and impairing cognitive function, particularly hippocampal-dependent memory.
-Furthermore, the sustained inflammatory state often associated with can create a vicious cycle, as pro-inflammatory cytokines can themselves stimulate the HPA axis, perpetuating the dysregulatory cascade.
+Furthermore, the sustained inflammatory state often associated with chronic stress can create a vicious cycle, as pro-inflammatory cytokines can themselves stimulate the HPA axis, perpetuating the dysregulatory cascade.

 The legal argument against coercive wellness programs is implicitly a biological argument against chronic HPA axis activation and its systemic consequences.